b-jakubowski/js-notes/README.md

 * Pure functions called reducers take the previous state and the next action to compute the new state

 ![state](https://miro.medium.com/max/875/1*KGK4Je5Iq7GrUPXz-XePzw.png "state")

+### What is bootstrapping?
+* An NgModule describes how the application parts fit together.
+Every application has at least one Angular module, the root module that you bootstrap to launch the application.
+By convention, it is usually called AppModule.
+* bootstrap—the root component that Angular creates and inserts into the index.html host web page.
+*  the bootstrapping process creates the component(s) listed in the bootstrap array and inserts each one into the browser DOM.
+* Inserting a bootstrapped component usually triggers a cascade of component creations that fill out that tree of components.
+* While you can put more than one component tree on a host web page, most applications have only one component tree and bootstrap a single root component.

 ## General